Thulium-Drake/ansible-role-netboot_server/README.md

   * DHCP for network addressing and configuration
   * TFTP to deploy the iPXE bootloader
   * HTTP to serve iPXE menus and OS images that are to be deployed
+    * By default the server will not use SSL, this can be enabled

 The following tools are also automatically provided for system diagnosis/decommissioning: